filecoin-project/boost-docs/http-retrieval/serving-files-with-booster-http.md

 ### Bandwidth Limiting

 It is also recommended to limit the amount of bandwidth that clients can take up when downloading data from `booster-http`.
-This ensure a fair bandwidth distribution to each client and prevents the situations where one client end up chocking the `booster-http` instance.
+This ensures a fair bandwidth distribution to each client and prevents situations where one client ends up choking the `booster-http` instance.

 1. Create a new .htaccess user called _`bob`_